os-climate/physrisk/docs/handbook/onboarding.rst

   :width: 500
 source: Huizinga et al. 'Global flood depth-damage functions: methodology and the database with guidelines'

 In such cases :code:`VulnerabilityModel` can be used to specify the close-formed conditional probability distribution to be used for a given intensity level.
-The cumulative probability density function is expected.
+The cumulative probability density function is expected, and is provided via an :code:`ImpactCurve` by implementing method :code:`get_impact_curve`.

+Example models are provided to illustrate this.
 A model that uses beta distributions to provide a distribution yields the following :code:`VulnerabilityDistrib` in the above case:

 .. image:: onboarding/vulnerability_with_uncertainty.png
   :width: 500

+Note that a beta distribution is a commonly-used heuristic; its functional form is convenient for vulnerability distributions although there appears to be limited justification for its use beyond providing a convenient means to apply uncertainty to a vulnerability distribution.